syncfusion-content/xamarin-docs/Xamarin/Cards/Customization.md

 ## Customization in CardView

-You can customize the border color, thickness, card corner radius by using following properties.
+You can customize the border color, thickness, and card corner radius by using the following properties:

 [BorderColor](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Cards.SfCardView.html#Syncfusion_XForms_Cards_SfCardView_BorderColor) - Used to customize the card view border color.